 Looking forward to begin a career career in the Machine learning industry?
 Try answering this Machine Learning Quiz and assess your understanding of the concepts.

 According to research, artificial intelligence was a $21 billion market in 2018, and that’s expected to reach more than $190 billion by 2025.
 This explains tech companies’ growing interest in developing AI-based devices and the need for data scientists.
 Many professionals are looking to gain expertise in this evolving world of machine learning and AI to take the next big leap in their careers.
-Simplilearn’s AI and Machine Learning Course is helpful if you want to master the concepts of machine learning.
+Simplilearn’s AI and ML Course, Machine Learning Course is helpful if you want to master the concepts of machine learning.
 The course covers basic to advanced aspects of machine learning, such as regression, classification, and time series modeling.
 Get certified today and take your career to the next level!